His image is on every note...

 We had great fun with these guys selling balloons to passing motorists.

-and the new and if the legend is to be believed, that monster turtle's offspring should be still blessing Hanoi.
+new and if the legend is to be believed, that monster turtle's offspring should be still blessing Hanoi.
 We did stop by one of the evenings staring at the glittering water, glowing like yellow diamonds from the sun rays, hoping a gigantic turtle face would emerge but like Nessie, it likes its privacy.
 At night, the whole place is beautifully lit up and serenely quiet but most tourists emerging from the water puppet show

 in Thang Long theatre had their noses buried too deeply into the cheap 'Good Morning Vietnam' t-shirts and fake Lowe Alpine bags on the pavement to notice.
 The water puppet show went down very very well with us, tickling the inner child in us blue and red from the pure joy that this ancient performance provided.

 By the St Joseph's catherdral are a few foot massage places that are worth the money.
 Hidden in between these shops is one that specialises in hand-made silk hair clips.
 Not cheap but pretty as a pea and very hard to resist!
 San had to buy some on the excuse that she knows some kids who would love it (one of them being herself).
-A visit to
+A visit to the city's ex-prison machine-gunned

 Snake wine anyone?